 I recommend using this 25 Count Pack of Cotton Muslin Bags (Amazon) to prepare your kava, because these bags are food grade, and woven with no toxic chemicals.

 Making a kava beverage using traditional noble root powder is an extremely simple process that takes just 10-15 minutes.
 There are clear instructions on the back of the package.
-You can also go to the Kalm with Kava website to access a full-length tutorial on how to prepare kava.
+You can also visit the Wakacon website to access a full-length tutorial on how to prepare kava.

-> Unique advantage – Safe, certified kava that you can prepare using a traditional water extraction
+> Unique advantage – Safe, high-quality kava root that you can prepare using a traditional water extraction

 > Final thoughts – Excellent choice for new & experienced kava users who want to prepare kava the traditional way